CaptainCrowbar/crow/docs/regex.md

 some Posix character classes, to match only ASCII characters instead of matching Unicode properties.
 This has no effect when combined with the `byte` flag, since only ASCII characters are matched in byte mode anyway.
-* The `optimize` flag will enable PCRE2's JIT compiler if possible, but this can be silently blocked under some circumstances (see the PCRE2 documentation for details).
-In particular, specifying any of the partial matching flags at match time will disable the optimizer if the same flag was not present at compile time.
 * The `global` flag causes all matches to be replaced in `Regex::replace()` and `Regex::transform::operator()`.
 It has no effect in any other context.
-* The `no_utf_check` flag has a slightly different effect depending on where it is used: it skips the normal UTF-8 validity check for the pattern string when used at compile time, for the subject string at match time, and for the subject and replacement strings at replacement time.
-In all cases, behaviour is undefined if the string is not valid UTF-8.
-This flag has no effect in byte mode.

 ### Member types